top of page

 Grinnell Glacier Hike glacier national park, Grinnell Lake, Lake Josephine

-Sometime the trail would just cling to the side of the mountain.
+At times, the path would just cling to the side of the mountain.

 hiking Grinnell Glacier Hike glacier national park